utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-It can be seen that utype will automatically complete the type conversion of parameters.
-For input values that cannot complete the type conversion or do not meet the constraint conditions, utype will throw a clear error, which contains the positioning information in the data and the reason for the error.
+as you can see, utype will automatically convert the types for input parameters.
+For input values that cannot complete the type conversion or violate the constraints, utype will throw a clear error, which contains the position and reason of the error

-So in this document, we will introduce the declaration and usage of parsing function in detail.
+So in this document, we will introduce the declaration and usage of function parsing in detail.

-## Declare function parameters
+## Declare parameters

-Utype supports native function syntax, which means that in the simplest case, you just need to add a `@utype.parse` decorator to your function to get the ability to parse
+utype supports native function syntax, which means that in the simplest case, you just need to add a `@utype.parse` decorator to your function to get the ability of parsing

 ```python
 import utype